byui-cse/cse455-course/source/module-02/index.md

 ### Evaluation Metric

 * **HitRate@10**
     * Did the true purchased item appear in the top 10 recommendations?

 ---

-### Deliverables
+### Deliverables (Add to your Executive Summary)

 1. Description of your baseline algorithm
 2. January HitRate@10 using all available training data
 3. January HitRate@10 when training **only on 2015 data**
 4. Written analysis answering:
     * How did performance change?
     * Why did using less data affect results?
     * What trade-offs does the business face when limiting training data?

 ---